vrijune/web-dev-js1/README.md

 5. Write code in your function so that the ```animated``` class is applied to a bauble when it is clicked.
 The ```document.getElementById()``` function, and the ```classList``` property, should help with this as shown in the lecture slides.

-### (Bonus) Exercise 4.5
+### (Bonus) Exercise 3.5
-As an extension to exercise four, further modify your code so that if you click on a bauble that's already animating (or has finished animating), its animation will stop and it will return to its original position.
+As an extension to exercise three, further modify your code so that if you click on a bauble that's already animating (or has finished animating), its animation will stop and it will return to its original position.

 Exercise Four